stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - Created a logical device and the work queues we will need in subsequent chapters

-- Added functionality to allow an application to specify supported and required Vulkan features.
+- Implemented functionality to allow an application to specify supported and required Vulkan features.

+- Added helper code to handle _two stage invocation_ and population of structure arrays.